Twins vs. Pirates Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Pablo Lopez (8-6) to the mound for his 25th start this season.
+- The Twins will send Sonny Gray (6-5) to the mound for his 25th start this season.

 |Opponent